 The CalSWEC Child Welfare program is available to qualified graduate students who are interested in pursuing a social work career in the child welfare field.
 Interested candidates must complete an application process.

 This stipend provides for two years of support for students in the 2-year MSW program and one year of support for students in the Advanced Standing MSW program.
-The student signs a contract to secure full-time employment in a California public child welfare agency for two years post graduation but is expected to remain in public child welfare employment for longer than this minimum period.
+The student signs a contract to secure full-time employment in a California public child welfare agency for two years post graduation (one year for Advanced Standing) but is expected to remain in public child welfare employment for longer than this minimum period.
 Once accepted into the program, students must undergo pre-screening for county employment including fingerprinting, as well as psychological and/or medical exams and participation in the criminal clearance process.

-Students eligible to apply for the part-time CalSWEC reimbursement program must be employees of the State or County Social Services department that provides the child welfare or assistance benefits eligibility functions.
+Students eligible to apply for the part-time CalSWEC reimbursement program must be employees of the State or County Social Services department that provides the child welfare functions.
 All 3-year MSW applicants must provide a letter of support from their agency administrator/director.
 Financial support for admitted students will include: tuition and fees, book costs and a travel allowance.
 Students participating in the program sign a contract to render two years of full-time employment in their home public child welfare agency after graduation.

 Students participating in the program must meet all of the following criteria: